What is Gamification in Language Learning?

 If you want to learn any foreign language, you need input!
 Lots of it!
 But as Dr. Stephen Krashen argued, the input must also be compelling:

-Language games can be compelling and captivating, providing kids with input focused games, often providing a far more engaging alternative to the traditional rote learning grammar books!
+Language games that are designed to be compelling and captivating to kids, and are designed to deliver comprehensible input provide a far more engaging and effective alternative to the traditional rote learning through flashcards and grammar books!

-To learn more about comprehensible input, you can read the blog “COMPREHENSIBLE INPUT & SPANISH: THE SECRET TO SECOND LANGUAGE ACQUISITION”
+To learn more about comprehensible input, and it’s fundamental role in second language acquisition you can read the blog “COMPREHENSIBLE INPUT & SPANISH: THE SECRET TO SECOND LANGUAGE ACQUISITION”

 With the growth of language learning video games, kids are now experiencing a new and exciting form of storytelling: interactive digital stories that bring narratives to life with animations.